Ximene Trencavel – 17 March 1355

 Ximene locked in the eye contact with Guillam, seeking an indication of his approval.
 She got no encouragement, but she continued anyway.

-‘I want to establish a nation state independent of Rome, free from the Inquisition, in which the state does not impose any particular religion and which does not allow the persecution of nor give special priviliges to anyone because of their religious beliefs.
+‘I want to establish a nation-state independent of Rome, free from the Inquisition, in which the state does not impose any particular religion and which does not allow the persecution of nor give special privileges to anyone because of their religious beliefs.
 I would not want that compromised by any group wanting to pursue its own agenda.’

-Guilllam frowned.
-‘That is not too different to what we had a hundred years ago, but eventually there were nearly as many members of the Roman Church as there were Cathars in Occitan.
-The Crusaders were organised from outside the state but those who followed the Church of Rome provided aid to the crusaders and helped in the persecution of those who had Cathar beliefs.’
+Guillam frowned.
+‘That is not too different to what we had a hundred years ago, but eventually, in Occitan, there were nearly as many members of the Roman Church as there were Cathars.
+The Crusaders were organised from outside the state but those who followed the Church of Rome provided aid to the Crusaders and helped in the persecution of those who had Cathar beliefs.’

 ‘I honestly do not know.
 It is what I must investigate when I am free to do so.
 Based on what I have been told by Alyse, England comes close to that ideal.
 Alyse is smart and thinks deeply, but that is only one person’s opinion.’